 I’m talkin’ about postcards, man.
 I’m not talking about the social media game, I’m not talkin’ about that game, I’m talkin’ about postcards.

 Let’s say that you have a really great shot of your mountain.
-Maybe this one from Steamboat last week:
+Maybe this one from Steamboat a while back:

 And let’s say you printed up, I dunno, 1,000 of these at Vistaprint.

-If people used them, you’d replace them with new ones.
-If they didn’t, the staff would leave them there.
+If people said “yes”, the agent would give them 3 with an invitation to come back for more if needed and directions to the nearest post office drop box.
 And let’s say it took a full month for all of them to be sent.